dimagi/commcare-hq/docs/messaging/sms_backends.rst

 If you want to load balance the Outbound SMS traffic automatically across multiple phone numbers, do the following:

 #.
-Make your BackendForm subclass the LoadBalancingBackendFormMixin (corehq.apps.sms.forms)
+Make your BackendForm subclass the `corehq.apps.sms.forms.LoadBalancingBackendFormMixin <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/forms.py>`_

 #.
-Make your SQLSMSBackend subclass the PhoneLoadBalancingMixin (corehq.apps.sms.models)
+Make your SQLSMSBackend subclass the `corehq.apps.sms.models.PhoneLoadBalancingMixin <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/models.py>`_

 #.
 Make your SQLSMSBackend's send method take a orig_phone_number kwarg.
 This will be the phone number to use when
    sending.
-This is always send to the send() method, even if there is just one phone number to load balance over.
+This is always sent to the send() method, even if there is just one phone number to load balance over.

 From there, the framework will automatically handle managing the phone numbers through the create/edit gateway UI and balancing the load across the numbers when sending.
 A simple round robin approach is taken when balancing the